 “…reach the top ranks in large organizations because they are natural leaders – comfortable with responsibility in a way non-alphas can never be.
 Most people feel stress when they have to make important decisions; alphas get stressed when tough decisions don’t rest in their capable hands.
 For them, being in charge delivers such a thrill, they willingly take on levels of responsibility most rational people would find overwhelming.
 In fact, it’s hard to imagine the modern corporation without alpha leaders.
 Then why do so many of them need executive coaches?”

 The problem is that alpha males find it hard to ask for help.
-They take pride in the fact that it’s through their own hard work and effort that they’ve made it to the top.
-They are masters of taking control of situations.
-And while you appreciate this side of them and recognize that they’re an asset because of their tenacity, determination, resilience, and ability to get results, you also rue it as well.
+They take pride in the fact that they made it to the top as a result of their hard work and effort.
+And while you appreciate their tenacity, determination, resilience, and ability to get results, you also rue it as well.
 To put it simply, what makes an alpha male an asset can also make him a liability.